 If there is no offer holdback, we wait for the seller to accept, decline or counter-sign the offer.
 If they counter-sign, the ball is bounced back to our court and we then decide if we will accept, decline or counter-sign back the offer.
 This goes back and forth until both parties come to consensus.
 In the case of an offer holdback, the only difference is that we must present our offer along with other interested buyers.
 We cannot know the contents of the other offers, only the number of other offers and the brokerages representing their respective buyers.
 This is basically a blind auction.
 We all make our bids and the seller ultimately chooses the best offer.
 Like a conventional offer, the seller can accept, decline or counter-sign an offer.
 The major difference is that if more than one of the offers is close, they can ask that those buyers consider improving their offers in order to break the stalemate.

 The key word here is “close”.
 In the absence of any rules or laws to govern this practice, a considerate agent will outline the parameters of the offer presentation in advance of offers being taken and will give an indication of what the seller will consider to be close.

-Failing that, it’s my job to get as much information as I can to help you make an educated decision.
+Failing that, it’s our job to get as much information as we can to help you make an educated decision.
 Eventually, once all offers have been reviewed a second (and sometimes third) time a seller will accept the best offer.